mattkatz/jumpstart/README.md

 First make sure you've got the prereqs by running the prereqs script That uses the package manager for your OS

-Then run ./mattstart.sh which should work on osx and linux
+Then run ./jumpstart.sh which should work on osx and linux

-mattstart should be idempotent so it's ok to run all the damn time.
+jumpstart should be idempotent so it's ok to run all the damn time.

 Changelog note!